hellkaim/dsvpn-nosec/PATCHES.md

 1. **nocrypto-patch.diff**: Adds a "nocrypto" option to DSVPN that disables encryption, useful when XRay is already providing encryption.

-2. **noroutes-patch.diff**: Adds a "noroutes" option to DSVPN that prevents automatic route configuration for manual control.
+2. **noroutes-patch.diff**: Adds a "--no-routes" option to DSVPN that prevents automatic route configuration for manual control.

 3. **combined-patch.diff**: Adds both "nocrypto" and "noroutes" options to DSVPN:
    - `nocrypto`: Disables encryption to avoid double encryption when using XRay
-   - `noroutes`: Prevents automatic route configuration for manual control
+   - `--no-routes`: Prevents automatic route configuration for manual control

 4. **zig-update.diff**: Basic update to the build.zig file for compatibility with newer Zig versions.